Climate Change & Energy

 Over the last two centuries, industrial activities, deforestation and the burning of fossil fuels have released high concentrations of heat-trapping agents called greenhouse gases (GHGs) into the atmosphere.
 While a certain amount of greenhouse gas is important to keep our climate warm and livable, these higher concentrations are warming the Earth’s surface to temperatures that threaten life on our planet.
 Carbon dioxide (CO2) and methane are two GHGs that have increased dramatically due to human activity.

-Overwhelming scientific consensus and real-life impacts tell us that global warming is real, is caused by human activity, and is a significant threat to our health, economy and environment.
+Overwhelming scientific consensus and real-life impacts tell us that climate change is real, is caused by human activity, and is a significant threat to our health, economy and environment.
 Skeptical about that consensus?
-Read this.
+Get the facts from the experts.

-Climate change is expected to increase the risk of some infectious diseases— particularly those diseases occurring in warm areas — including malaria, dengue fever, yellow fever and encephalitis.
+Climate change is already impacting our health and increasing the risk of some infectious diseases— particularly those diseases occurring in warm areas — including malaria, dengue fever, yellow fever and encephalitis.